qsideinstitute/federal-criminal-sentencing/master.md

 When we start exploring a data set, we will want to think about some key questions using the four W’s: who, what, when, and where.
-Specifically, you might ask: who is in our data set?
+Specifically, you might ask in the context of this study: who is in our data set?
 What was the sentence?
 When was the individual was sentenced?
 Where did the sentence occur?

 Can you guess which variables pertain to each question?
 Let’s inspect our variables, which are in the columns, and see if that helps.
 There